 Motor vehicles parked at any time on University property or streets by students, faculty, or staff must display a current permit, which is obtained from the SMU Department of Public Safety.
-The only exception to this is in the spaces designated timed parking (e.g., "30 Min
+The only exception to this is in the spaces designated timed parking (e.g., "30 Minute

 Parking").
-Any vehicle, with or without a decal, may be parked in a timed parking space for the allotted time limit or in the W-5 Lot (south of Dedman Center).
-Permits must not be falsified, transferred to another person or vehicle, forged, or altered.
+Any vehicle, with or without a docal, may be parked in a timed paties. the allotted time limit or in the W-5 Lot (south of Dedman Center).
+Permits many falsified, transferred to another person or vehicle, forged, or altered.